Cumulocity-IoT/cumulocity-device-chart-widget/README.md

 1. Target Assets/Devices - deviceid/groupid of interest
-2. Group By- provide the field name from the device managed object on which you want to group
+2. Group By- provide the field name from the device managed object on which you want to group For eg:-
+    * To create Alarm chart set the field to c8y_ActiveAlarmsStatus.
+    * To create firmware chart set the field to versionIssuesName.
+    * To create chart that displays the device type count set the field to type.
 3. Value(Optional) -provide the field name from the device managed object whose value sum you want display
+  For eg. :-
+    * If you just want to display the count for each group by type then leave it empty.
+    * To display the capacity for each groupby type then set the field to capacity.
+    * To display the quantity for each groupby type then set the field to quantity.

 4. Chart Type - type of chart that you want to display.
 5. Legend - position of legend you want
 6. You can toggle the slider if you want the results for child devices also

-This chart can be used to Display Alarm Chart and Firmware Chart
-- To display Alarm Chart set Group By to c8y_ActiveAlarmsStatus
-- To display Firmware Chart set Group By to versionIssuesName

 One can also select the custom chart color and Border color to beautify the chart, if not default colors will be picked.